Black bear brawl captured on video near Tennessee attraction - NewsBreak

 The Tennessee Wildlife Resources Agency wrote on Facebook they believe that the altercation may have been over a food source as it is a bit early for bears to engage in a battle for dominance during breeding season, an assessment echoed by Zoo Knoxville Director of Animal Care, Conservation & Education Phil Colclough.

 “A couple good educated guesses would be these are two animals that are just recently out of hibernation, potentially fighting over territory or resources.
 Food is pretty scare right now, so they could be fighting over scarcity of food,” Colclough said.
 “I saw a whole lot of open mouth contact.
 It didn’t look like it was very violent to me.
-There was not a lot of biting or tearing or that sort of thing.”Father, son sentenced after grizzly bear, cub die near Yellowstone National Park
+There was not a lot of biting or tearing or that sort of thing.”How to stay ‘bear aware’ as wildlife activity increases

 “Another possibility, the one on the ground looks like it could possibly be a female and the larger one looks like it could be a male and that could be [a] female that’s defending cubs,” Colclough said.
 “She may have some cubs kind of early right now and it very well could be just a defense maneuver around those cubs.”